Skip to main content

 Conversely, a significant portion of the digital wellness world exists outside this protected space.
 When you independently download a health app, purchase a wearable device, or subscribe to a wellness platform directly, that vendor often has no legal connection to your health plan.

-The data you provide, from your daily caloric intake to your menstrual cycle patterns, is not considered PHI under HIPAA’s definition because the vendor is not a or a business associate.
+The data you provide, from your daily caloric intake to your menstrual cycle patterns, is not considered PHI under HIPAA’s definition because the vendor is not a covered entity or a business associate.
 These companies are governed by their own privacy policies and terms of service, which can offer vastly different levels of protection.
 Understanding this structural difference is the first step toward becoming a conscious steward of your own biological information.

 Intermediate